How can I get help/support for substance use disorder?

 - SAMHSA Treatment Locator is a Federal agency website that provides referrals for substance use disorder treatment facilities.
 SAMHSA is a good resource for locating low-cost/sliding scale mental health care, substance abuse and dual diagnosis facilities.
 SAMHSA’s Treatment Locator can narrow search by insurance, cost of treatment and type of treatment.
 Their website also includes programs like assertive community treatment and residential treatment.
 You can reach SAMHSA at(800) 662-4357; Spanish-language calls are accepted.

 - FindTreatment.gov offers a “Find a Treatment Facility Near You” locator function.
-Search by city or zip code; filter results by type of treatment, payment options, ages served, languages spoken, special programs (e.g. veterans, LGBT, services for deal and hard of hearing), and more.
+Search by city or zip code; filter results by type of treatment, payment options, ages served, languages spoken, special programs (e.g. veterans, LGBT, services for deaf and hard of hearing), and more.
 Once you have identified a provider, contact your insurance company to verify coverage.

 - National Institute on Alcohol Abuse and Alcoholism provides NIAA Alcohol Treatment Navigator, where you will find extensive information on alcohol use, how to help someone with an alcohol addiction, a treatment facility finder and guidance on how to find and choose the best treatment options.